Mhd-Sha-786/Project_LipSync/README.md

     --face /path/ to/ source video <br>
     --audio /path /to /source audio <br>
     --outfile /desired /path /to /output <br>
-8. The final output video will be stored in result folder.
+8. The final output video will be stored in result folder.<br>

+Since this is a basic model and much optimization is needed to imporove the quality of lip sync.<br>
+Here the video is resized and trimmed for quality of lip sync.